Risk Factors Dashboard

 Changes to federal, state, provincial, local, or foreign tax laws, could result in increased taxes on our products, business, customers, or consumers.
 Various proposals to increase taxes on beverage alcohol products have been made at the federal and state levels or at other governmental bodies in recent years.
 Federal, state, provincial, local, or foreign governmental entities may consider increasing taxes upon beverage alcohol products as they explore available alternatives for raising funds, including to offset budget or other deficits.

 In addition, significant judgment is required to determine our effective tax rate and evaluate our tax positions.
 Our provision for income taxes includes a provision for uncertain tax positions.
 Fluctuations in federal, state, local, and foreign taxes, or a change to uncertain tax positions, including related interest and penalties, may impact our effective tax rate and our financial results.
-Fluctuations in federal, state, local, and foreign taxes, or a change to uncertain tax positions, including related interest and penalties, may Constellation Brands, Inc. When tax matters arise, several years may elapse before such matters are audited and finally resolved.
+When tax matters arise, several years may elapse before such matters are audited and finally resolved.
 Unfavorable resolution of any tax matter could increase our effective tax rate and resolution of a tax issue may require the use of cash in the year of resolution.

 U.S. tax changes or changes in how international corporations are taxed, including changes in how existing tax laws are interpreted or enforced, or changes to accounting standards, elections, or assertions as well as our accounting policies could have a material adverse effect on our business, liquidity, financial condition, and/or results of operations.
 For example, the OECD has introduced a framework to implement a global minimum tax rate of 15%, referred to as Pillar Two.
 Many jurisdictions in which we do business have started to enact laws implementing, or have draft legislation proposed for adoption to implement, Pillar Two.
-These changes, when enacted by the various jurisdictions in which we do business, may significantly increase our taxes in these jurisdictions.
+We are monitoring these developments because these changes, when enacted by the various jurisdictions in which we do business, may significantly increase our taxes in these jurisdictions.

 Cash dividends and share repurchases are subject to a number of uncertainties and may affect the price of our common stock

 Our capital allocation strategy contemplates quarterly cash dividends and periodic share repurchases under our share repurchase program.
+We typically fund our cash dividends and share repurchases through a combination of cash flow from operations, borrowings, and/or divestiture proceeds.
 We fund our cash dividends and share repurchases through a combination of cash flow from operations, borrowings, and divestiture proceeds.
 However, we are not required to declare dividends or to make any share repurchases under our share repurchase program.
 We may discontinue, limit, suspend, delay, or increase our dividends and share repurchases at any time without prior notice.
 Even if not discontinued, the amount of such dividends and repurchases may be changed, and the amount, timing, and frequency of such dividends and repurchases may vary from historical practice or from our stated expectations.
 Decisions with respect to dividends and share repurchases are subject to the discretion of our Board of Directors and will be based on a variety of factors.
 Important factors that could cause us to discontinue, limit, suspend, delay, or increase our cash dividends or share repurchases include market conditions, the price of our common stock, the nature and timing of other investment opportunities, changes in our business strategy, the terms of our financing arrangements, our outlook as to our ability to obtain financing at attractive rates, the impact on our credit ratings, changes in laws or regulations, and the availability of cash.
 The IRA imposes an excise tax of 1% on share repurchases, and the ongoing impact of this excise tax will be dependent on the extent of our share repurchases in future periods along with any changes to the excise tax rate and could increase our tax liability.
-The IRA imposes an excise tax of 1% on share repurchases, effective January 1, 2023.
-The impact of this excise tax will be dependent on the extent of our share repurchases in future periods and could increase our tax liability.
 The reduction or elimination of our cash dividend or longer suspension or elimination of our share repurchase program could adversely affect the market price of our common stock.
+Additionally, any share repurchases may not enhance stockholder value because the market price of our common stock has, at times, declined and may once again decline below the levels at which we repurchased shares of common stock, and short-term stock price fluctuations could reduce the program’s effectiveness.
 Additionally, any share repurchases may not enhance stockholder value because the market price of our common stock may decline below the levels at which we repurchased shares of common stock, and short-term stock price fluctuations could reduce the program’s effectiveness.

 Governance Risks